 Denver is fairly spread out, but you can easily get around town using public transportation in the city.
 The light rail in Denver makes its way to many areas in the city, as well as to the outlying suburbs and the airport.
 It’s a great choice for commuting and helps eliminate the need to find parking downtown.
 You can also hop on one of the public buses in Denver.
 Fares for the light rail and buses depend on where you’re going and how much you plan on riding.

 There are many bike paths that wind their way through the Denver area, so if you’re a rider, you might find that getting to work or going out with friends for dinner is easier by bike.
 Denver also offers public scooters that can be rented in the downtown area.

-For those of you who prefer to travel by car, know that the average commute time in Denver is just over 46 minutes.
+For those of you going into the office who prefer to travel by car, know that the average commute time in Denver is about 28 minutes.

 What’s the weather like in Denver?

 Denver is a big draw for nature lovers and people who enjoy spending time in the great outdoors.
-The climate in Denver is arid, only seeing about eight to 15 inches of rainfall a year.
-Denver locals also enjoy an average of 300 sunny days a year.
-But make sure to pack your winter coat — the city can see an average seasonal snowfall of around 56 inches.
+The city sees about 17 inches of rainfall and 54 inches of snowfall annually.

-If you’re thinking about moving to Denver and want to explore the best areas, take a look at the fastest-growing neighborhoods in the city, according to The Denver Post’s “The Know:”
+If you’re thinking about moving to Denver and want to explore the best areas, check out the best neighborhoods in Denver, according to local publication 5280.